rcapizzi/PsychThesis/README.md

 Participants were administered a survey comprising of a Personal Strivings Measure and the Nonattachment Scale.
 Participants answered only part of the questionnaires, as the study used a planned missing data design incorporating a multiple imputation procedure.
-Analyses revealed a moderate correlation between striving progress and non-attachment.
+Analyses using SPSS statistical procedures revealed a moderate correlation between striving progress and non-attachment.

 Findings